 With the current sequencing performance, a single SMRT Cell can be used to generate a reference-quality assembly of a 2 Gb genome, characterize a whole transcriptome and identify alternative splicing, or determine the composition of up to 96 microbiome samples.
 Find out what else you can do with a single SMRT Cell.

 As mentioned, initial analysis occurs within the instrument itself to provide the sequence output.
 Secondary analysis can then be performed with the SMRT Link user interface and SMRT Analysis, which feature a suite of analytical applications and visualization tools.

 Unique to SMRT sequencing is the ability to sequence the same DNA molecule multiple times generating highly accurate long reads, or HiFi reads.
 For users, like Jeremy Schmutz of the HudsonAlpha Institute of Biotechnology, this is quite beneficial.

 “With HiFi reads, we can take the reads and do something with them right away.
 We don’t have to go through an enormous amount of downstream computation and processing to get to the point of having some sequence that we can evaluate,” he stated.

-If you are interested in using SMRT Sequencing in your research and would like a free project consultation, please connect with a PacBio Scientist
+If you are interested in using SMRT sequencing in your research and would like a free project consultation, connect with a PacBio scientist

 Explore other posts in the Sequencing 101 series: